kbparagua/paloma/README.md

 * Without bundler: `sudo gem install paloma`.
 * With bundler, add this to your Gemfile: `gem 'paloma'`
 * Require `paloma` in your `application.js`: `//= require paloma`
+* Insert the paloma hook in your view (in the layout is recommended so it's included everywhere): `insert_paloma_hook`

 ## Controllers